-Employers that sponsor group health plans, particularly those that are subject to the ACA, should be closely attentive to the compliance implications of the employee cost-share contribution models associated with the plans.
-Employers are encouraged to consider their cost-share models narrowly relative to the service-related cost exposures of the underlying healthcare plan designs and more broadly in the context of their overall workforce compensation strategy.
+Employers that sponsor group health plans, particularly those that are subject to the ACA, must carefully consider the compliance implications of the employee cost-share contribution models associated with the plans.
+Employers are encouraged to review their cost-share models (i.e., the direct cost to employees to participate in the healthcare plan) narrowly relative to the service-related cost exposures of the underlying healthcare plan designs and more broadly in the context of their overall workforce compensation strategy.

-Once a cost-share model has been implemented, including the enrollment tier structure as well as any premium differentials that are applied on the basis of variables other than enrollment tiers, significant future changes to the model require thoughtful employee communications and a keen awareness of how the changes might positively or negatively affect different segments of the workforce.
-Employers also need to consider important regulatory factors, such as ACA affordability and nondiscrimination rules, and should take into account additional requirements that may be associated with mid-year changes to the model.
+Once a cost-share model has been implemented, including the enrollment tier structure as well as any premium differentials that are applied on the basis of variables other than enrollment tiers, employers should recognize that significant future changes to the model warrant thoughtful employee communications and require a keen awareness of how the changes might positively or negatively affect different segments of the workforce.
+Employers should also consider important regulatory factors, such as ACA affordability and nondiscrimination rules, and should take into account additional requirements that may be associated with midyear changes to the model.